Incident (festival): Dance

 Dance events are at the heart of the day-events at Incident.
 The widely popular, fiercely competitive dance events at Incident include Step Up solo dance, Step Up duet, street dance, Tandav and Promenade (western group dance).
 Students from various colleges throng the events, battling it out to win coveted titles.

 Beach events

 Boasting a very own private beach, NITK hosts a hoard of exciting events including beach volleyball, beach football and Sandemonium events.
 The 2012 edition also included adventure sports like zorbing, rappelling and parasailing.
 Over the years, beach events have only gotten better with a line up all new and exciting events like the Kite Festival, Beach Informals and light music events to get serenaded by.

 Sports Events

-Slam Dunk is the widely popular college level basketball competition that hosts over a 100 colleges from all over the country battling it out in an event that spans all days of Incident, to bask in the glory of being crowned Slam Dunk champions.
+Slam Dunk is the widely popular college level basketball competition that hosts over 100 colleges from all over the country battling it out in an event that spans all days of Incident, to bask in the glory of being crowned Slam Dunk champions.

 SpinShock is the thrilling inter-collegiate throwball competition blending a mix of spin, precision and grace and boasting teams from a number of colleges.